What is the Gulf Environmental Benefit Fund?

 The Gulf Environmental Benefit Fund (Gulf Fund) is a fund established by the National Fish and Wildlife Foundation (NFWF) in accordance with the terms of two plea agreements that resolved certain criminal cases against BP and Transocean as a result of 2010 Deepwater Horizon explosion and oil spill.
 NFWF will administer and monitor $2.544 billion in payments received over a five-year period as required under the plea agreements.

 What is the purpose of the Gulf Fund?

 The purpose of the Gulf Fund established in the plea agreements is to “remedy harm and eliminate or reduce the risk of future harm to Gulf Coast natural resources” that were adversely affected by the Deepwater Horizon explosion and oil spill.

 How does this purpose compare to the objectives of the Natural Resource Damage Assessment process?

 While this purpose is similar to the objectives of the Natural Resource Damage Assessment (NRDA) process required by laws such as the Oil Pollution Act, it is important to note that the Gulf Fund was established under a different legal framework than that underlying the NRDA process.
 Thus the Gulf Fund will seek to fund projects that complement the ongoing NRDA work but will do so on a separate, parallel track.

 What is the allocation of funding among the Gulf Coast states?

-Under the terms of the plea agreements, the Gulf Environmental Benefit Fund will receive a total of $1.272 billion for barrier island and river diversion projects in the state of Louisiana; $356 million for natural resource projects in each of the states of Alabama, Florida, and Mississippi; and $203 million for similar projects in the state of Texas.
-Payments into the fund will occur over a five-year period, with more than half the funding coming in years four and five.
+Under the terms of the plea agreements, the Gulf Environmental Benefit Fund received a total of $1.272 billion for barrier island and river diversion projects in the state of Louisiana; $356 million for natural resource projects in each of the states of Alabama, Florida, and Mississippi; and $203 million for similar projects in the state of Texas.
+Payments into the Fund occurred over a five-year period, with more than half the funding coming in years four and five.

 How will the money be used?